-Without the help of our bra-size calculator below, finding out (and updating) your bra size can be a time consuming and downright annoying thing.
-There are loads of great places where you can visit to get your bra fitted (and I do venture afield, as you'll see below), but the truth is that it's super-important to keep checking.
-Our bodies change quickly (weight can fluctuate and our figures shift all the time) and wearing the wrong size bra can be rather damaging to your breast tissue.
-So, although we would always recommend getting fitted properly, it is a great idea to be able to scope out your own bra size from home.
+Without the help of our bra-size calculator below, finding out (and updating) your bra size can be a time-consuming and downright annoying thing.
+There are loads of ways you get your bra fitted (and I do venture afield, as you'll see below), but the truth is that it's super-important to keep checking.
+Our bodies change quickly (weight can fluctuate and our figures shift all the time), and wearing the wrong-size bra can be rather damaging to your breast tissue.
+So although we would always recommend getting fitted properly, it is a great idea to be able to scope out your own bra size from home.
 That way, you can be on top of things when you're too busy to visit a lingerie department every six months.

 To get some expert intel, I headed to both M&S and Rigby & Peller.
 The latter is an old-school underwear shop that works very differently from other stores.
 Instead of measuring you, the bra fitters work by sight.
 They just look at your chest and work out which size you are.
 Both Rigby and M&S came back with a 34D.
 Now, while just knowing someone's bra size from looking at their chest does seem like a sort of superpower every breast owner should have, alas, it's not something we can all possess, which is why I got thinking about a bra-size calculator.
-So here is the easy way for everyone to work out their own bra size without having to always go get it fitted.
+Additionally, since in-person bra fittings are not available at the moment (important note: I got fitted before COVID-19, which is why the aforementioned experience was in person), this bra-size calculator is an easy way for everyone to work out their own bra size without having to step foot in a store.
 Keep scrolling for our guide on how to find out your correct bra size, and you can thank me later.

 To measure around the band part of your bust, which is directly underneath your breasts, make sure you have a soft tape measure to hand, place it flat against your skin, and draw it around your torso.
 Keep as close to under your bust as possible.
 Once you've done that, note down the number in inches.